MHCPCreators/horizonCreatorManual/HorizonTechnicalDoc.md

 then if, or when, `component` is [torn down](#component-lifecycle), the interval will be automatically canceled.

-**Late frame phase**: the callbacks passed to `setTimeout` and `setInterval` are executed in the [late frame phase](#late-frame-phase) when async callbacks are checked for readiness.
+**Synchronization phase**: the callbacks passed to `setTimeout` and `setInterval` are executed in the [Synchronization Phase](#synchronization-phase) when async callbacks are checked for readiness.

 !!! warning Timeouts and Intervals are not precisely timing.
 They make a "best attempt" at the delay (but may wait slightly *longer*).
     The methods above are not precise in when the callback runs.
 They will wait at least as long as the requested `timeout` value and then run at *the next convenient time* after that.
-So, for example, if you create a `timeout` with a 0 millisecond delay, it won't run immediately; it will run "super soon" (likely during the next [late frame phase](#late-frame-phase)).
+So, for example, if you create a `timeout` with a 0 millisecond delay, it won't run immediately; it will run "super soon" (likely during the next [Synchronization Phase](#synchronization-phase)).
 If you create an interval with a timeout of 0 milliseconds, it may only run it a few times (or even just once) every frame, to prevent hurting perf.

 !!! tip Use underscores to make numbers more readable.
     JavaScript (and therefore TypeScript) allows underscores to be inserted into numbers solely for readability.
 That means `123` and `1_2_3` are the same value.
 You can thus use underscores to make numbers more readable.
 So instead of writing `10000` to mean 10,000 milliseconds, you can write `10_000`!